Mon State: Ethnic makeup

 The Mon make up a slight plurality of Mon State's population.
 However, there are significant Bamar and Kayin minorities, and smaller communities, including the Pa-O and Anglo-Burmese.
 Many are isolated and many do not understand or speak Burmese.
 There is a Thai community in Kyaikkami.

 After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
-In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of Mon State.
+In 2022, researchers published an analysis of the General Administration Department's nationwide 2018–2019 township reports to tabulate the ethnic makeup of Mon State.

 Religion

-According to the 2014 Myanmar Census, Buddhists make up 92.6% of Mon State’s population, forming the largest religious community there.
-Minority religious communities include Christians (0.5%), Muslims (5.8%), and Hindus (1%) who collectively comprise the remainder of Mon State’s population.
+According to the 2014 Myanmar Census, Buddhists make up 92.6% of Mon State's population, forming the largest religious community there.
+Minority religious communities include Christians (0.5%), Muslims (5.8%), and Hindus (1%) who collectively comprise the remainder of Mon State's population.
 0.1% of the population listed no religion, other religions, or were otherwise not enumerated.

-According to the State Sangha Maha Nayaka Committee’s 2016 statistics, 32,769 Buddhist monks were registered in Mon State, comprising 6.1% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
+According to the State Sangha Maha Nayaka Committee's 2016 statistics, 32,769 Buddhist monks were registered in Mon State, comprising 6.1% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (79.8%), followed by Shwegyin Nikaya (14.9%), with the remainder of monks belonging to other small monastic orders.
-3,550 thilashin were registered in Mon State, comprising 5.9% of Myanmar’s total thilashin community.
+3,550 thilashin were registered in Mon State, comprising 5.9% of Myanmar's total thilashin community.

 Geography

+Tree-cover loss year in Mon State, 2001-2024, from the Global Forest Change dataset.

 Limestone landscape near Mudon, south of Mawlamyaing.

 Bordering Bago Division in the south of Sittaung River Mouth, Kayin State in the east, Thailand and Taninthayi Division in the south and Andaman Sea and Gulf of Mottama in the West, Mon state is situated between latitudes 14°52′ north and 17°32′ north and longitudes 96°51′ east and 98°13′ east.